Boy arrested after shooting that killed 4 in small Utah town

-Police were still trying to piece together who’s who and what happened leading up to Friday night’s shooting in Granstville, a town of 11,000 about 35 miles (56.33 kilometers) west of Salt Lake City.
-Investigators believe the victims are all related to one another.
+Police were still trying to piece together who’s who and what happened leading up to Friday night’s shooting in Grantsville.
+Investigators believe the victims are all related to one another, and officials declined to release information about the shooter other than he is a juvenile male.

 “We’re trying to make certain that we verify people’s relationships among the deceased and the survivor,” Grantsville Police Cpl.
 Rhonda Fields told The Associated Press Saturday.
 “As for motive, we don’t have any of that.”

 The boy faces 10 charges, the most serious being aggravated homicide, she said.
-Police were not able to release his identity because he has been charged as a juvenile, and Fields declined to release any additional details about him.
+Police were not able to release his identity because he has been charged as a juvenile.

 Officials said he is the only suspect.
 His relationship to the victims was not immediately clear.